 Then I continued to Kyoto and Osaka, hopped on a ferry to Shodo Island, then onwards along the Shikoku north shore, across to Hiroshima and Miyajima by ferry, back to Shikoku just to enjoy the famous Shimanami Kaido bike route between Imabari and Onamichi, scooting across islands and bridges.
 What a beautiful place to tour!
 And then I slowly made my way back towards Nagoya, and finally caught the shinkansen (bullet train) back to Tokyo.
 All in all I was over there for five weeks.

-How much did you manage to do on kick scooter?
+Makes me tired just thinking about it!
+How much did you manage to do on the kick scooter?

 I travelled 1052 miles on the scooter in total, and then crossed over a few bodies of water by ferry.